In October 2025, the Cancer AI Alliance (CAIA) announced the launch of the first scalable platform using federated learning for cancer research.

 Data federation in cancer research can overcome this limitation by enabling groups of researchers and institutions to work together with a more diverse data set.
 The key idea that led to the creation of the Cancer AI Alliance is that if cancer centers work together, then we can make demonstrable progress to accelerate treatments and cures

-Lastly, Data federation enables scalability and ease of expansion.
-Unlike centralized data projects that face massive logistical hurdles when adding new partners, the federated network is designed for expansion.
-Each Alliance member’s data source can be added to the federated framework as an additional edge node.
+Lastly, data federation enables scalability and ease of expansion.
+Unlike centralized data projects that face massive logistical hurdles when adding new partners, CAIA’s federated network is designed for expansion.
+Each participating institution’s data source can be added to the federated framework as an additional edge node.

-Does the central orchestration layer see the patient data?
+Does the orchestration layer see the patient data?

 Standardizing data for federated learning in cancer research